-Because surface collections, and collections derived from limited shovel testing, cannot be assumed to provide representative samples of artifacts, it is difficult to assign most sites to functional categories (i.e. base camps, resource extraction locales etc.) However, the wide range of artifact types and faunal remains recovered indicate that the prehistoric inhabitants of these sites participated in multiple activities.
+Because surface collections, and collections derived from limited shovel testing, cannot be assumed to provide representative samples of artifacts, it is difficult to assign most sites identified at the refuge to functional categories (i.e. base camps, resource extraction locales, etc.) However, the wide range of artifact types and faunal remains recovered indicate that the prehistoric inhabitants of these sites participated in multiple activities.
 Artifacts such as flakes, bipolar cores, and cores, as well as anvils and hammerstones, all clearly indicate that flaked stone tool manufacturing, including early stages of nodule reduction, was an important activity at most of the sites describe above.
 The manufacture and use of groundstone tools/ornaments at several sites is indicated by the presence of finished and unfinished ground slate, shale, cannel coal, and schist objects and possibly by the presence of the sandstone abraders.
 Ceramics found at many of the sites suggest activities including ceramic vessel manufacture and food storage and/or preparation.
 Hunting is indicated by the presence of several of the notched/stemmed and triangular bifaces.
-FCR is ubiquitous at most of the sites, indicating that fire was being used for heating and/or food preparation.
-The density of occupation debris, the high degree of artifact fragmentation apparently caused by trampling, the abundant and varied stone tool manufacturing debris, and the wide range of tool types recovered from the excavations at 20SA1251 and 20SA1276 all indicate that these sites probably served as base camps that were occupied by family groups, rather than resource extraction camps occupied by specialized task groups such as hunting parties.
+FCR is ubiquitous at most of the sites indicating that fire was being used for heating and/or food preparation.
+The density of occupation debris, the high degree of artifact fragmentation apparently caused by trampling, the abundant and varied stone tool manufacturing debris, and the wide range of tool types recovered from the excavations at 20SA1251 and 20SA1276 all indicate that these sites probably served as base camps that were occupied by family groups rather than resource extraction camps occupied by specialized task groups such as hunting parties.

-When they are fully analyzed, the relatively large faunal assemblages derived from the test excavations conducted at 20SA722 in 2005-2009, 20SA1251 in 2001 and 2002, and 20SA1276 in 2001, 2003, and 2004 (Sommer 2002; 2004a), are expected to provide a more complete picture of subsistence practices than has been available from surface and shovel test data.
-This is particularly true of the faunal remains recovered from the fine-screened and flotation samples taken from features at 20SA722,

-20SA1251 and 20SA1276.
-Preliminary, non-quantitative assessment of a sample of the faunal remains recovered from 20SA1251 and 20SA1276 suggests that while large mammals such as White-tailed Deer probably accounted for the largest percentage of the meat portion of the diet, fish and small aquatic mammals such as muskrat and beaver were also extremely important.
+When they are fully analyzed, the relatively large faunal assemblages derived from the test excavations conducted at 20SA722 in 2005-2010, 20SA1251 in 2001 and 2002, and 20SA1276 in 2001, 2003, and 2004 (Sommer 2002; 2004a), are expected to provide a more complete picture of subsistence practices than has been available from surface and shovel test data.
+This is particularly true of the faunal remains recovered from the fine-screened and flotation samples taken from features at 20SA722, 20SA1251, and 20SA1276.
+Preliminary non-quantitative assessment of a sample of the faunal remains recovered from 20SA1251 and 20SA1276 suggests that while large mammals such as White-tailed Deer probably accounted for the largest percentage of the meat portion of the diet, fish and small aquatic mammals such as muskrat and beaver were also extremely important.
 Initial assessment of faunal remains from 20SA722 indicates that fish may rival large mammals in importance.
+This undoubtedly would have varied seasonally and detailed comparisons of the faunal contents of discrete features, or even zones within features, will likely shed much light on this topic.